 What is a UV air purifier?

-A UV air purifier is a device that uses ultraviolet light to eliminate pathogens such as bacteria, viruses, fungi, and other biological organisms from the air.
-UV light radiation damages the DNA of these pathogens and ultimately prevents the microorganisms from reproducing and growing.
+A UV air purifier is a device that uses ultraviolet light to eliminate pathogens such as bacteria, fungi, and other biological organisms from the air.

-Now that we’ve given a brief overview of HEPA vs UV air purifier functions let’s see how they compare on things like overall air quality, efficiency, and cost.
+Now that we’ve given a brief overview of HEPA vs UV air purifier functions, let’s see how they compare on things like overall air quality, efficiency, and cost.

 1. Air quality